Deveshjoshi101/MyntraClone/README.md

 ## Development server

-Please check the running website on `https://deveshjoshi101.github.io/MyntraClone/`.
+Please check the running website on `[Myntra Clone](https://deveshjoshi101.github.io/MyntraClone/)`.
 Please give feedback and suggestions.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.